selimslab/selimslab.github.io/_NOTES/essais/a-good-life/a-good-life.md

 * [[do-it-with-all-your-heart]]
 * [[do-not-lie-to-yourself]]
 * "Do nothing against your will, nor against community, nor without due examination, nor with reluctancy"
-* [[emotions]] gather and disperse like waves and clouds, feel and let go
+* [[emotions]] gather and disperse like waves and clouds
+* Do not magnify emotions in your mind, feel and let go
 * Do nothing in anger, go take a walk
-* Arrogance is a sign of a weak mind, stay humble
+* [[arrogance]] comes from a weak mind, stay humble
+* Do not take yourself too seriously
 * Choose [[hope]] over [[fear]]
 * Choose love over indifference
 * Listen more, argue less